-How does a Conditional Fee Agreement work for you?
+What is a Conditional Fee Agreement (CFA)?

 The most common way for injured cyclists to fund a personal injury claim is with a Conditional Fee Agreement (CFA), which is also commonly known as a ‘no win, no fee' agreement.